SqueekyMouse/vagrant_ansible_lab/README.md

 Sample ssh config file is given in res/config.
 Once its placed in \<home\>/.ssh/ , can ssh by given name, ie.\
 ssh ansible-controller

+For passwordless ssh, ie host-key-based ssh authentication, use ssh-copy command to copy local user key to virtualmachines.

 Ofcourse can directly ssh to virtual machines with vagrant ssh <target>